MaverickPoly/asmr-javascript-express/README.md

 # ASMR JavaScript Express

 A collection of **20 simple Express.js projects** using **Mongoose** and **MongoDB**.
-These projects cover various concepts, from basic API development to authentication, file uploads and database interactions.
+These projects cover various concepts, from basic API development to authentication, file uploads, and database interactions.

 ## 🚀 Features
 - Basic Express.js API development